uzillion/crypto-whale-watcher/README.md

 ## Customizing
 The app is made to use certain limits and services that may or may not be suitable for others.
 Therefore it is possible to make changes and customize the app to better suit the developers requirements.
 Please do not send pull requests to the main repository with these changes.

+### Currency Pairs
+Currency pairs are defined in the [config.js][] file, and can easily be added and removed as needed.
+One needs to be mindful to try and add pairs that are supported by both Binance and Bitfinex.
+Not doing so can cause unexpected behavior.

 ### Limits
 The alerts are triggered by checking the various limits for the crypto-currency.
 You can learn about each limit in the [wiki][] section of this project.